-4. Transformation of widely used, former modularization methods to the centrality landscape framework of the ModuLand method
+4. Transformation of widely used, former modularization methods to the community landscape framework of the ModuLand method

 Numerous former module detection methods can be implemented in the ModuLand method family framework.
 In this process the former module detection gains the ability to detect modular overlaps even in the case, when this property was not among its original features.
 Furthermore, as a result of the implementation, the number of modules can be obtained automatically, instead of a previous choice or a pre-set parameter tuning.
-The implementation process may often result in the community landscape directly omitting the influence function calculation step.
+The implementation process may often result in the community landscape directly omitting the community heap construction step.
 The following CliqueLand and BetweennessCentralityLand (BCLand) community landscape construction methods are such examples.

-a, The CliqueLand community landscape determination method for unweighted and undirected networks
+a, The CliqueLand community lanscape determination method for unweighted and undirected networks

 The CliqueLand method is an adaptation of the widely used, efficient clique percolation method (named as CFinder by the authors) of Tamás Vicsek and his collegaues (Adamcsek et al., 2006; Farkas et al., 2007; Palla et al., 2005; 2007a) for the determination of overlapping network modules using the terminology of the ModuLand method family.
 In the original version of the clique percolation method (Palla et al., 2005) links below a suitably selected threshold are left out from the analysis, and the residual links have a Boolean representation giving a weight of 1 to the link, if it exists, and zero otherwise.
-The nodes and links of the modules determined by this method form $\measuredangle$ clique communities meaning a union of all $\bigstar$ cliques that can be reached from each other through a series of adjacent $\bigstar$ cliques (two $\bigstar$ cliques are adjacent, if they share $\bigstar$ 1 nodes).
-The clique percolation method determines the $\bigstar$ clique communities of the network for all $\bigstar$ values, and selecting the optimal $\bigstar$ clique distribution treats these interconnected $\bigstar$ clique as network communities.
-Two interconnected $\bigstar$ clique sets may contain $\bigstar$ 2 common nodes, which makes the clique percolation method very suitable for the detection of overlapping network communities.
+The elements and links of the modules determined by this method form k-clique communities meaning a union of all k-cliques that can be reached from each other through a series of adjacent k-cliques (two k-cliques are